davideweaver/nodest/README.md

 ## Contributing

-Please submit all issues and pull requests to the [alexmingoia/koa-router](http://github.com/alexmingoia/koa-router) repository!
+Please submit all issues and pull requests to the [davideweaver/nodest](https://github.com/davideweaver/nodest) repository!

 ## Tests

-Run tests using `npm test`.
+Run tests using `npm test`. (not available yet)

 ## Support

-If you have any problem or suggestion please open an issue [here](https://github.com/alexmingoia/koa-router/issues).
+If you have any problem or suggestion please open an issue [here](https://github.com/davideweaver/nodest/issues).